Published On: Apr 29 2014 06:05:59 PM CDTUpdated On: May 05 2014 01:00:00 AM CDT

 1891: The Music Hall in New York City has its grand opening and first public performance, with Pyotr Ilyich Tchaikovsky as the guest conductor.
 It would be renamed Carnegie Hall in 1893 after Andrew Carnegie, the philanthropist who paid for its construction.

-1866: Memorial Day is first celebrated in the United States at Waterloo, N.Y.
+1866: Memorial Day is first celebrated in the United States at Waterloo, New York.

 1862: Mexican troops led by Ignacio Zaragoza halt a French invasion in the Battle of Puebla despite being outnumbered nearly two to one.
 Today the day is marked as Cinco de Mayo, a commemoration of the battle and a celebration of Mexican heritage and pride.